c6ai/Capstone/README.md

 ### Results

-* Unfortunately [out of 57681 'benign' packets] one adversarial packet (once in a while) manages to infiltrate such IDS firewall's novel MLSecOps model, as in the below confusion matrix (with a Log Loss = 1.3600e-4):
+* Auto ML achieved full precision and recall marks [with zero false negatives] on the training data; on the other hand unfortunately, [out of 57681 'benign' packets] one adversarial packet (once in a while) manages to infiltrate such IDS firewall's novel MLSecOps model on the test validation, as in the below confusion matrix (with a Log Loss = 1.3600e-4):

 ![automl-cm](images/automl-cm.png?raw=true)